terra-campaigns/arrival/campaign/arrival/chapters/chap016.md

 - What is the FFKA doing with the umbilicals, how is Eyaram organised
 	- Prep Eyaram
 - Deepfolk change in approach now?
+	- They should not be in chase / guerrilla fights anymore.
+They will only act from their own level and, it required to chase characters, will do so in large groups.
+	- The deepfolk are now separated in a more violent group, and in a group that is more interested in negotiating with the PCs - define which is which and their locations.
+- Raise levels of random encounters.